Skip to main content

 Actionable Item

-Before installing IDHub make sure that you meet the pre-requisites, additional prerequisites for KIND (If using KIND) and the minimum system requirements
+Before installing IDHub make sure that you meet the pre-requisites and the minimum system requirements

 The following sections elaborates the steps for installing IDHub in your Cluster.